edxliu/UALscripts/README.md

 These python-based scripts were created to support automation of digital preservation workflows at the [University of the Arts (UAL) London Archives and Special Collections Centre](https://www.arts.ac.uk/students/library-services/special-collections-and-archives/archives-and-special-collections-centre).
-The project was developed as part of completing the Postgraduate Certification at Birbeck, University of London, under supervision of [Abul Hasan](https://abulhasanbbk.github.io/).
+The project was developed as part of completing the Postgraduate Certification Applied Data Science at Birbeck, University of London, under supervision of [Abul Hasan](https://abulhasanbbk.github.io/).

 ## What this project is